Configure the Splunk Add-on for Microsoft Windows¶

 - Save the

-file and close it. - Deploy the add-on manually by copying the entire
+%SPLUNK_HOME%_TA_Windows.conffile and close it. - Deploy the add-on manually by copying the entire

-on other Splunk Enterprise Instances, or use Forwarder Management to distribute the add-on to all forwarders in your deployment.
+Splunk_TA_windowsfolder to%SPLUNK_HOME%on other Splunk Enterprise Instances, or use Forwarder Management to distribute the add-on to all forwarders in your deployment.

 Collect data for forwarded Windows Event Logs using Windows Event Forwarding¶

-The Splunk Add-on for Windows supports collecting forwarded Windows Event Logs in the default Forwarded Events channel of the Windows Event Viewer
+The Splunk Add-on for Microsoft Windows supports collecting forwarded Windows Event Logs in the default Forwarded Events channel of the Windows Event Viewer

 - Enable Windows Remote Management on a Windows Server 2008 or later collector Windows machine.

-- Create a subscription in the collector Windows machine and set the destination log as Forwarded Events
+- Create a subscription in the collector Windows machine and set the destination log as Forwarded Events.

 - Copy the following input stanzas in